jaclu/tmux-menus/README.md

 regenerate each display.
 See [items/pane_move.sh](items/pane_move.sh) where "Swap current pane with marked" only appears when a marked pane exists.

-The cache is automatically invalidated when:
+The cache is fully invalidated when:

 - A different tmux version is detected at initialization
+- Any changes to the tmux-menus variables in tmux.conf

+The cache for a specific menu is invalidated when:

 - A menu script has been modified (checked via timestamp)

 ### Logging